mtelewa/fun-stats/README.md

 ### Color Scheme

-The colors chosen were based on
+The colors chosen were based on pantone colot palette like [this](https://icolorpalette.com/color/pantone-10239-c).
+This was inspired by the book "Color Harmony" by Leatrice Eiseman.
 <br>
 <br>